pvlasak/Codecademy_Automate_Data_Ingestion/README.md

 pip install -r requirements.txt

 ## File Description
-`automated_data_ingestion.py:` main python file
+`automated_data_ingestion.py:` main python file \
-	- reads data from original source
+	- reads data from original source\
-	- checks for new and removed lines
+	- checks for new and removed lines\
-	- establishing data trasfer for download from original database to Pandas dataframe
+	- establishing data trasfer for download from original database to Pandas dataframe\
-	- update dataframe data
+	- update dataframe data\
-	- establishing data trasfer for upload to an updated database
+	- establishing data trasfer for upload to an updated database\
-	- merging clean tabular data
+	- merging clean tabular data\
-	- exporting final CSV
+	- exporting final CSV\

 `check_functions.py:`
-	- context manager for connecting to sqlite database via python
+	- context manager for connecting to sqlite database via python\
-	- function creating a named tuple container
+	- function creating a named tuple container\
-	- class TableInfo collecting the information about the database
+	- class TableInfo collecting the information about the database\
-	- function checking for new and removed lines in original database
+	- function checking for new and removed lines in original database\
-	- function checking for equal number of rows for table containing student records
+	- function checking for equal number of rows for table containing student records\
-	- function checking the row sequence for original and new table containing information about students.
+	- function checking the row sequence for original and new table containing information about students.\
-	- logging module is used.
+	- logging module is used. \

 `objects.py:`
-	- class Database incl. methods
+	- class Database incl. methods\
-	- class Dataframe incl. methods
+	- class Dataframe incl. methods\
-	- class DataTransfer incl. methods
+	- class DataTransfer incl. methods\
- 	- class FinalCSVReader incl. methods
+ 	- class FinalCSVReader incl. methods\

 `unit_tests.py:`
  	- unit tests checking the process of database update
-	- can be executed individually after the database update.
+	- can be executed individually after the database update. \
-		- testing if original and new database has same number of rows for student table.
+		- testing if original and new database has same number of rows for student table. \
-		- testing if the row sequence is same in both databases for table containing student data.
+		- testing if the row sequence is same in both databases for table containing student data.\
-		- testing the total number of tables in database
+		- testing the total number of tables in database\
-		- testing the number of rows and columns in both databases.
+		- testing the number of rows and columns in both databases. \
-		- testing the occurence of nan values in an updated database
+		- testing the occurence of nan values in an updated database\
-		- testing if the database file path exists.
+		- testing if the database file path exists.\
-		- testing if updated database file has size > 0 bytes.
+		- testing if updated database file has size > 0 bytes.\
-		- testing if there are any new or removed lines in original database.
+		- testing if there are any new or removed lines in original database.\
-		- testing the number of rows and columns in csv file.
+		- testing the number of rows and columns in csv file.\

 `changes.log:`
-	- contains the info and debug logs regarding update
+	- contains the info and debug logs regarding update\

 `check_errors.log:`
-	- contains the warning and error logs regarding update.
+	- contains the warning and error logs regarding update. \

 ## Initialization of Automated Data Ingestion

-Database updated can be initialized in terminal by starting the command: "python3 ./automated_data_ingestion.py"
+Database update can be initialized in terminal by starting the command: "python3 ./automated_data_ingestion.py"

-Update process can be tracked in changes.log and check_errors.log
+Update process can be tracked in files `changes.log` and `check_errors.log`

 Output files are following:
-	a] "./subscriber-pipeline-starter-kit/dev/cademycode_updated.db"
+	a] "./subscriber-pipeline-starter-kit/dev/cademycode_updated.db"\
 		clean database
-	b] "./subscriber-pipeline-starter-kit/dev/combined_file.csv"
+	b] "./subscriber-pipeline-starter-kit/dev/combined_file.csv"\
 		merged tabular data from clean database

 To protect the process of database update the unit testing sequence can be started anytime: